WordPress/gutenberg/packages/components/src/color-control/README.md

 # ColorControl

-ColorControl is used to generate a color picker user interface.
+ColorControl is used to generate a color picker user interface with the option to include a label and help text.

 ## Usage